The Power of Rare Earths

-The rare earths are a group of naturally occurring elements, represented on the period table as the lanthanides, which are elements 57 through 71.
+The rare earths are a group of naturally occurring elements, represented on the periodic table as the lanthanides, which are elements 57 through 71.
 (Yttrium, element 39, is also considered a rare earth element).
 The two rare earth elements that are the active ingredients in RE300 are cerium and lanthanum, elements 57 and 58.
-They are the most common of all of the rare earth elements.
+They are the most common of all the rare earth elements.

 After mining, rhabdophane is processed to separate the cerium and lanthanum into their elemental forms.
 Neo Performance Materials then further processes cerium and lanthanum into a chloride solution.
-That comprises our two primary wastewater treatment projects: RE300 and RE100.
+That comprises our two primary wastewater treatment products: RE300 and RE100.

-When RE300 is introduced into a wastewater stream as a coagulant, it seeks out and forms strong crystalline bonds with phosphorus, forming an insoluble rhabdophane precipitate.
+When RE300 is introduced into a wastewater stream as a coagulant, it seeks out and forms strong crystalline bonds with phosphate, forming an insoluble rhabdophane precipitate.
 This precipitate is relatively heavy and dense; cerium and lanthanum have relatively high molecular weights (138 and 140, respectively).
 Therefore, the RE300-formed rhabdophane precipitate settles rapidly during clarification.